TeamTopologies/Team-Shape-Templates/README.md

 - This will create a new board called _Restored Team Topologies template for modelling - Miro_
 - Then simply rename the board and start using it by copy and pasting the different shapes as required

+See the [Miro Readme](miro/readme.md) for more details on how to edit the shapes for Miro.

 ## A note about the Team Shapes

 When using the team shapes to create your own diagrams there are a number of constraints that should be applied: